 I don’t write too many personal posts.
 However, every now and then something crazy happens and it warrants a post about my experience.
-Yes, the title is dramatic.
-But this was dramatic, and I honestly did think I was going to die in a dorm room in Lake Atitlan, Guatemala.
+Yes, the title is dramatic but I got a scorpion sting in Guatemala, it was dramatic!
+I honestly did think I was going to die in a dorm room in Lake Atitlan, Guatemala.

-Needing a mini break and I also wanted to get some treatment after a car accident in the UK a few weeks before had left me a quite a bit of back and neck pain.
+Needing a mini-break and I also wanted to get some treatment after a car accident in the UK a few weeks before had left me quite a bit of back and neck pain.

 Things that go STING in the night…

-After having a wonderful weekend and went to bed in my wooden hut on the lake feeling blissed out…until at about 1 am I woke up with excruciating pain in my neck/ shoulder area.
+After having a wonderful weekend I went to bed in my wooden hut on the lake feeling blissed out…until at about 1 am I woke up with excruciating pain in my neck/ shoulder area.
 I rolled slightly and felt this burning pain again.
-I then went to touch the spot that hurt in a bit of a blind/ still half a sleep panic to then experience this pain in my wrist.
-This third wave or agony caused me to shoot up and start flapping around like a crazy person as I realized I was under attack from something that had a nasty bite.
+I then went to touch the spot that hurt in a bit of a blind/ still half asleep panic to then experience this pain in my wrist.

-This third wave or agony caused me to shoot up and start flapping around like a crazy person as I realized I was under attack from something that had a nasty bite!
+This third wave of agony caused me to shoot up and start flapping around like a crazy person as I realized I was under attack from something that had a nasty bite/ sting.

 In my haze, I had no idea what happened.
 I think I may have managed to throw whatever it was from me.
 And I have a vague memory of crushing something.
 But the pain was so intense that was all I could focus on.
 So I grabbed my phone and checked my bed but I couldn’t find anything.
 I was safe, although I felt anything BUT!